PFAS - Status report on perennial pollutants in the textile industry

 Time to read 8 min

-In recent months, PFAS or “eternal pollutants” have been in the spotlight in France and Europe.
-For good reason, they are found in many of our everyday objects, starting with waterproof clothing.
-Lagoped is partnering with Sympatex, a German alternative to waterproof membranes used in several Lagoped garments, to share key information on PFAS.
+In recent months, PFAS or "forever pollutants" have been in the spotlight in France and Europe.
+This is because they are found in many of our everyday items, starting with waterproof clothing.
+Lagoped is partnering with Sympatex, a German alternative to waterproof membranes used in several Lagoped garments, to share key information about PFAS.

-What are PFAS and what are the challenges for human health and the environment?
+What are PFAS and what are the issues for human health and the environment?

-PFAS* are synthetic chemicals , grouped under the acronym per- and polyfluoroalkyls.
-Invented in the 1930s, they have been widely used in industrial and consumer products since the 1950s, including textiles, kitchenware, food packaging, cosmetics, medical devices and electronics, due to of their unique properties such as resistance to heat, water and oils.
+PFAS* are synthetic chemical substances, grouped under the acronym per- and polyfluoroalkyl substances.
+Invented in the 1930s, they have been widely used in industrial and consumer products since the 1950s, notably in textiles, cookware, food packaging, cosmetics, medical devices, and electronics, due to their unique properties such as resistance to heat, water, and oils.

-These substances, often called "perennial pollutants", are extremely resistant to degradation , hence their name.
+These substances, often called "forever pollutants," are extremely resistant to degradation, hence their name.
 Their resistance to degradation as well as their toxicity are the main concerns surrounding PFAS.
-Once in the environment, they can spread through water, soil and groundwater, which can lead to exposure through drinking water, food or dust.
+Once in the environment, they can spread through water, soil, and groundwater, which can lead to exposure through drinking water, food, or dust.
 The steady increase in PFAS emissions worldwide, especially in highly developed countries, has led to a dangerous accumulation of these substances in living organisms and the environment.
-Prolonged exposure to certain PFAS can have a negative impact on human health, including:
+Prolonged exposure to certain PFAS can negatively impact human health, including:

 An increased risk of certain cancers, such as kidney and testicular cancers.